Boostport/setup-cloudflare-warp/README.md

 # setup-cloudflare-warp
 ![Tests](https://github.com/Boostport/setup-cloudflare-warp/actions/workflows/publish.yml/badge.svg)

 The `Boostport/setup-cloudflare-warp` action sets up Cloudflare WARP in your GitHub Actions workflow.
 It allows GitHub Actions workflows to access resources that are secured by Cloudflare Zero Trust.

 ## Usage
 This action currently only supports Linux.
 Contributions to support Microsoft Windows and macOS are welcome.

+To use this action, generate a service token using these [instructions](https://developers.cloudflare.com/cloudflare-one/identity/service-tokens/) and configure the action:

 Example:
 ```yaml